st10052207/Pizza-Dashboard/README.md

 -Drew business insights to identify popular pizzas, customer preferences, and areas for improvement.
 ##Dashboard
 <img width="1920" height="1080" alt="Screenshot 2025-07-29 224002" src="https://github.com/user-attachments/assets/29027915-9f6e-471e-b5da-d6341a57f086" />
+##Project Insights
+-Large-sized pizzas contribute the highest percentage to total sales.
+-A few specific pizza names dominate sales, showing strong customer preference.
+-Top 5 best sellers drive a major portion of revenue.
+-Bottom 5 pizzas have very low sales, indicating possible issues with popularity, pricing, or visibility.
+-Sales trends can help plan promotions, stock, and marketing more effectively.
+##Final Conclusion
+This project made it easier to understand how the pizza business is doing.
+The dashboard gives a clear view of what’s selling well and what’s not.
+It can really help the business improve sales by focusing on the right products and making better decisions based on real data.